UnbrokenTechnology/latchengine/.github/instructions/rendering.instructions.md

 | Shadows | Depth map | Projected blob/static texture |
 | Particles | GPU compute/VBO | CPU batches |

+It's not important that the fallback matches the GPU output pixel-for-pixel, just that it looks visually similar.

-All strategies → visually equivalent results, only performance varies.
+All strategies → visually similar results, only performance varies.

 ## Auto-Scaler